 The Centre will be established and operationalized through a Memorandum of Understanding (MoU) between the United Nations and a host Member State(s), who are also donors.
 This MoU would be established in accordance with Host Country Agreement/s (HCA) between the United Nations and the Government/s of the host Member State/s.
-In this regard, the United Nations will establish a Trust Fund for this project in accordance with prevailing rules, guidelines and practices of the United Nations.

-The Centre will be established and operated as a United Nations Centre, and will therefore be led and managed by the United Nations via well-established mechanisms.
+The Centre will be established and operated as a United Nations Centre and will therefore be led and managed by the United Nations via well-established mechanisms.
 A range of operational models are available including: